rocket357/k8s-ansible/README.md

 control plane update/kubelet restart in a controlled fashion, then upgrades the CNI (calico with metallb, adjust to suite your needs), then performs a host-by-host update/kubelet restart of the workers.
-Once that is done, the CSI(s) are upgraded (OpenEBS), infrastructure bits are upgraded (cert-manager, ingress-nginx, vault), operators (strimzi kafka operator and zalando postgres-operator), operator crs (kafka cluster and redis), and finally, applications are installed (uptime-kuma, wbo and changedetection-io).
+Once that is done, the CSI(s) are upgraded (OpenEBS), infrastructure bits are upgraded (cert-manager, ingress-nginx, vault), operators (strimzi kafka operator and zalando postgres-operator), operator crs (kafka cluster, redis and authelia), and finally, applications are installed (uptime-kuma, gotify, wbo and changedetection-io).

 These are just my preferences, feel free to add/remove as you see fit!